 Sometimes it’s hard to know how to book weddings with Instagram – land of the beautiful selfies and perfectly curated feeds.
 It can feel pretty intimidating.

 But when you run a wedding business, there are some pretty compelling stats that might make you want to dig into this social platform a bit more:

-- Over 90% of the 150 million users on Instagram are under age 35.
+- 65% of the 1 billion+ users on Instagram are under age 35.
 Yep, Millennials brides and grooms are using Instagram.

 “I’ve found great success with Instagram.
 Twitter is just noise.
 Facebook has a complicated and ever changing algorithm and only a VERY small percentage of followers see your post.
 Instagram though – ALL your followers see it.” – Karen Moran, Sweet Lulu’s Bakery